 Skip to main content

-Ghost Protocol: A New Privacy Primitive
+Ghost Protocol: A Commit-Reveal Privacy Primitive

 Download Whitepaper (PDF) Watch: Ghost Protocol Explained (8 min)